centau/vide/docs/tut/crash-course/6-root.md

 graph

-subgraph root["mount"]
+subgraph root
     direction LR
     count --> effect
 end
 ```

-When the `mount` scope is destroyed, the `effect` scope will also be destroyed
+When the root reactive scope created by `mount()` is destroyed, the `effect`
-since it was created within it.
+scope will also be destroyed since it was created within it.

+This is important because you may have an effect that updates the property of a
+UI instance, meaning the effect is referencing and holding that instance in
+memory.
+The effect being destroyed will remove this reference, allowing the
+instance to be garbage collected.

 You don't need to worry about ensuring all your effects are created within a
 root scope, since you should be creating all your UI and corresponding effects
 within a top-level `mount()` call that puts all your UI together.
 So it is safe
 to assume that any effect you create will be created under this top level scope.
+Vide will prevent you from accidently doing otherwise anyways.